-- l.
+01. Petition.
+A petition must be submitted to initiate the process.
+Only forms approved by the Commission will be accepted and must be completed correctly per the instructions on the form.
+(7-1-21)T

+$k{\underline{i}\underline{i}}$ .
 A parole officer, parole officer designee, or parole officer supervisor can petition the Commission to consider an early discharge upon reaching the timelines established in this section.
-(7-1-21)T - m.
-If the parolee is permanently incapacitated or terminally ill, the Commission may consider and grant an early discharge from parole after one (1) year for any crime.
-(7-1-21)T - 02.
-Commutation Hearing.
-The scheduling of a hearing is at the complete discretion of the Commission; if a commutation hearing is scheduled, the Commission will determine the date of the hearing.

-(7-1-21)T - a.
+(7-1-21)T a.
 Notice of a commutation hearing will be published in a newspaper of general circulation at Boise, Idaho, at least once a week for four (4) consecutive weeks immediately prior to the hearing.
-(7-1-21)T - b.
+(7-1-21)T b.
 A copy of the notice of publication will be mailed to the prosecuting attorney of the county from which the petitioner was committed.
-(7-1-21)T - c.
+(7-1-21)T c.
 Victims of the offender will be notified in writing when a hearing is scheduled.

-(7-1-21)T - d.
+$m{iii}$ .
+If the parolee is permanently incapacitated or terminally ill, the Commission may consider and grant an early discharge from parole after one (1) year for any crime.
+(7-1-21)T d.
 Written notice of the hearing date, time, and location will be sent to the applicant at the address given on the application or as otherwise requested.
-(7-1-21)T - i.
-The Commission may make such appearance mandatory, make a final decision based upon the information available, or continue the hearing to a later date in order for the applicant to attend.
-(7-1-21)T - e.
-The applicant will be given written notice of the decision and such notice will be sent to the last known address.
-(7-1-21)T - f.
-The decision and supporting documents regarding a commutation will be filed with the Secretary of State and the executive director will provide all notice that a commutation is granted consistent with Section 20-240B, Idaho Code.
+(7-1-21)T i.
+The Commission $\frac{may}{may}$ shall make such appearance mandatory, $\frac{make\ a\ final\ decision\ based\ upon\ the}{information\ available,\ or\ continue\ the\ hearing\ to\ a\ later\ date\ in\ order\ for\ the\ applicant\ to\ attend\ or\ may\ deny\ the}{(7\ 1\ 21)T(10-13-21)T)}$ e.
+The applicant will be given written notice of the decision and such notice will be sent to the last $\frac{1}{(7 - 1 - 21)T}$ fe.
+The decision and supporting documents regarding a commutation will be filed with the Secretary of State and the Executive Director will provide all notice that a commutation is granted consistent with Section $\frac{20}{240B}$ 20-1018, Idaho Code.
+(7-1-21)T(10-13-21)T a.
+An individual file of each offender under sentence of death may be maintained in the Commission office Exceptions to the commutation petition page limit may be made by the Executive Director in cases of offenders under sentence of death.
+(7-1-21)T(10-13-21)T b.
+At any time, the Commission may review a file, information, or interview an offender without activating the commutation process.
+(7-1-21)T c.
+Commutation petitions must be initiated by the petitioner or his legal counsel.
+Legal counsel must provide verification that he has been retained by the petitioner or his family to prepare and submit the petition.
+(7-1-21)T d.
+The Commission may elect to receive and consider a petition for a death penalty modification at (7-1-21)T

+02. Commutation Hearing.
+The scheduling of a hearing is at the complete discretion of the Commission; if a commutation hearing is scheduled, the Commission will determine the date of the hearing.
 (7-1-21)T

 03. Death Sentence.
-(7-1-21)T